cmajor-lang/cmajor/docs/Cmaj Language Guide.md

 (To get a float32 version of pi, just use a cast: `float32 (pi)`)

-### Intrinsic Functions
+## Intrinsic Functions

-Cmaj has a set of built-in intrinsic functions. float32, float64 and integers types are accepted, where appropriate.
-This is just a brief overviews, more information can be found in the standard library documentation.
-They function similarly to the C style language counterparts.
+The Cmajor standard library provides a set of basic built-in intrinsic functions that can be called like their C/C++ equivalents.

+For documentation on the many other functions and processors that the Cmajor standard library contains, please see the [online documentation](https://cmajor.dev/docs/StandardLibrary).

 #### Arithmetic Functions